 New rendering algorithms can be implemented quite easily using the SSR framework.

 Interaction with the SSR can happen either using its Graphical User Interface (written in Qt4) or its network interface (based on TCP/IP sockets).
 The latter allows for connecting any interface of your choice to SSR.
 An example for such interfaces is our Android Client (watch the video: http://vimeo.com/17159650), another example is the SSR Remote for Max for Live.

 The SSR is written in C++ under massive use of the Standard Template Library (STL).
-It can be compiled with g++ (the GNU C++ compiler) or clang++ (the LLVM C++ compiler) and runs under Linux and Mac OS X. A Debian package is available for use on Linux, for Mac OS X, we also provide a pre-compiled Application Bundle.
+It can be compiled with g++ (the GNU C++ compiler) or clang++ (the LLVM C++ compiler) and runs under Linux and Mac OS X. A Debian package is available for use on Linux, for Mac OS X, we provide a pre-compiled Application Bundle.
 The JACK Audio Connection Kit is used to handle audio data which makes it very easy to connect several audio processing programs to each other and to the hardware.
 This way any program that produces audio data (and supports the JACK) and any live input from the audio hardware can be connected to the SSR and can serve as source input.

 Since version 0.4.0, the SSR can use multiple threads for audio processing and therefore better utilize multi-processor and multi-core computers.
 The signal processing core of the SSR was factored out into a separate project called Audio Processing Framework (APF).
 More information is available in a paper presented at the Linux Audio Conference 2012.